dart-lang/site-www/src/_tutorials/web/low-level-html/add-elements.md

      alt="An element with multiple child elements and a parent element">

 An Element has at most one parent `Element`.
-An `Element`'s parent is final and cannot be changed.
+An `Element` object's parent is final and cannot be changed.
 So you cannot move an `Element` by changing its parent.
 Get an `Element`'s parent with the getter `parent`.
 For example, if you have an `Element` with the name `anElement`